 As you can see, the formatting is exactly what we wanted.

-Method 2: Copy Conditional Formatting to Another Workbook by Paste Special
+2. Copying Conditional Formatting to Another Workbook by Paste Special Tool

-In our second method, we will discuss Paste Special option to copy Conditional Formatting in Excel.
+In our second method, we will discuss the use of the Paste Special option to copy Conditional Formatting in Excel.

 - First, select the specific range or cell where our conditional formatting lies.
 Then Press CTRL+C or copy using the right click of the mouse.